jezebelatucsd/cse15l-lab-reports/lab-report-5-week-10.md

 # Note: I completeed this to the best of my ability, but I have noticed that fellow students with similar submissions to me have more points.
 I just hope that my grade in the class does not drop by virtue of which tutor/ TA I get that day.

 ## Test File 1: 201.md
-> other repo to this test[Link](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md)
+> other repo to this test ----> [Link](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md)

 ### Describes which implementation is correct
 > Both implementations are incorrect (in the above screenshot, on 201 md).
 The correct output should look like this: [ti\*tle], because markdown shows this: [foo](/bar\* "ti\*tle").